Italy

 Generally, dividend distributions deriving from a ‘qualified shareholding’ are subject to progressive tax rates on 49.72% of dividends distributed (i.e. 50.28% of dividends income is not subject to further taxation).
 Dividends distributions deriving from a ‘non-qualified shareholding’, such as dividends granted by Italian companies, are subject to final WHT at 26% to be applied at source, on the contrary through the annual Italian tax return.

-Moreover, according to the 2018 Financial Law, as of FY 2018, the tax treatment of dividends deriving from qualified shareholdings will be aligned to the one provided for non-qualified shareholdings through the application of a 26% substitutive tax; a transition period has been provided where dividends distributed from 1 January 2018 to 31 December 2022 and referred to profits produced before 31 December 2017 will be taxed according to the old provisions.
+Moreover, according to the 2018 Financial Law, as of FY 2018, the tax treatment of dividends deriving from qualified shareholdings will be aligned to the one provided for non-qualified shareholdings through the application of a 26% flat tax; a transition period has been provided where dividends distributed from 1 January 2018 to 31 December 2022 and referred to profits produced before 31 December 2017 will be taxed according to the old provisions.

 Dividends distributed by a foreign entity and paid through an Italian resident broker are subject to tax at a 26% flat rate (net of foreign taxes withheld).
 In this case, no further action will be required.